What is the strongest division in the NFL?

 The Titans' offense in the Marcus Mariota era is like Sisyphus and his rock.
 You can do your best to push that boulder up the mountain, but it always rolls back down to where you started.
-Tennessee's doomed mission has never been more apparent than in the last two weeks -- a flat loss at home to the Colts*in Week 2,followed bya virtual no-show* o Thursday night against the Jaguars.
-Mariota isn't solely to blame for the *itans' struggles, but his inability to spark this team makes you wonder how much longer head coach Mike Vrabel can stand by his man, with the capable backup quarterback Ran Tannehill waitig in the wings.
+Tennessee's doomed mission has never been more apparent than in the last two weeks -- a flat loss at home to the Colts*in Week 2,* followed by a virtual no-show on Thursday night against the Jaguars.
+Mariota isn't solely to blame for the Titans' struggles, but his inability to spark this team makes you wonder how much longer head coach Mike Vrabel can stand by his man, with the capable backup quarterback Ryan Tannehill waiting in the wings.
 Then again, the way Tennessee's offensive line is performing, Tannehill will fare no better.
 Mariota was sacked nine times and pressured a career-high 18 times by the Jags.
-The absence of supended tackle Taylr Lewan* is huge, but it doesn't excuse a total collapse.
+The absence of suspended tackle Taylor Lewan is huge, but it doesn't excuse a total collapse.

 Previous rank:*No. 31*